 In our ongoing series, we speak to the people responsible for the coffee you enjoy every day.
-This week, _ Augie's barista Blair Smith tells us just what separates the good from the great._
+This week, _ Augie's_ barista Blair Smith tells us just what separates the good _f_rom the great.

 Meet Blair Smith.
 Fresh off a trip to the 2019 United States Brewers Cup in Kansas City, Missouri, this Augie’s shop manager sheds insight on just how much scrutiny goes into picking the perfect competition coffee.
 Working far beyond a number on a page — coffee is scored on a 100-point scale, with specialty coffee rating 80 and above and coffees over 90 being most coveted by competitors — Blair experiments, hones her recipe, and gets it just right preparing for the moment that she, and the coffee, take center stage.